TeamTrackIt/teamtrackit.github.io/index.md

 <br>

-"Do you really know how well you’re spending your time each day?”
+"Do you really know how well you’re spending your time each day?” <br>
-Time is equally given to everyone, but how you use it can make all the difference.
+Time is equally given to everyone, but how you use it can make all the difference. <br>
-This app is more than just a time tracker.
+This app is more than just a time tracker. <br>
-It’s a powerful companion that helps you stay focused on your goals, see the results of your efforts at a glance, and measure your progress effectively.
+It’s a powerful companion that helps you stay focused on your goals, see the results of your efforts at a glance, and measure your progress effectively.<br>

-**Why should you use this app?**
+**Why should you use this app?**<br>
 Every great achievement starts with small actions.
-But we often lose track of how much focus we’ve truly dedicated.
+But we often lose track of how much focus we’ve truly dedicated. <br>
-This app visually tracks the time you invest, giving you a clear sense of accomplishment.
+This app visually tracks the time you invest, giving you a clear sense of accomplishment. <br>
-By simply measuring and analyzing your time, you can make your day more productive and meaningful.
+By simply measuring and analyzing your time, you can make your day more productive and meaningful.<br>

 **Key Features**